-For example, if you sell supplements, you could create content hubs about the best supplements for pain, energy, health, or any other topic that is relevant to your audience.
+For example, if you sell supplements, then you could create a content hub about the best supplements for pain, energy, health, or any other topic that is relevant to your audience.

-Content hubs can be extremely valuable to both you and your customers.
-In terms of how they benefit you, they:
+Content hubs are extremely valuable to both you and your customers.
+Brand benefits include:

 2. Build SEO topic clusters on your blog

 Topic clusters are an incredibly effective way to increase organic search performance as well as conversions.
 A topic cluster is defined as a hub-and-spoke model of content organized around a central theme.
 It’s anchored by a pillar page, acting as the hub.
 The other pages in a topic cluster are typically blog posts that cover related subjects.

 The pillar post covers all the topics in the cluster at a relatively high level and links out to all the supporting posts in the topic cluster.
 Each of the supporting pages links back to the pillar page, and also includes internal links to the other cluster pages.

 For example, let’s look at Terakeet’s SEO strategy article which ranks on Google page one for the keyword “SEO strategy”.
 This pillar page links to many supporting pages covering topics related to:

 Blogging helps you dominate search by ranking for an entire keyword vertical with several pieces of hyper-targeted long-form content.